cooperhewitt/chromecast-signage/README.md

 ### sender/sender.html

 This is the page you load in Chrome.
-It can
+It will trigger the "receiver" to be loaded on one or more "devices".
+It also has its own simple form-based interface for sending specific URLs or blobs of text to a display.

 ### receiver/receiver.html